samsung-cnct/cluster-controller/README.md

 ## Deploy CRD and create a resource

-Make sure your cluster has the clusterrole and clusterbindings created.
-If not:
+If your cluster has RBAC emabled you will need to create a clusterrole and clusterbinding:
 ```
 $ kubectl create -f assets/clusterrole.yaml
 $ kubectl create -f assets/clusterrolebinding.yaml